Emotional intelligence (EQ) is the ability to understand your emotions and use this ability to manage your behaviors and relationships.

 “The biggest difference between people who guide their own personal evolution and achieve their goals and those that don’t is that those that make progress reflect on what causes their amygdala hijacks”.

 Through an EQ lens, this client courageously authored a plan that overrode the amygdala’s self-preserving effect on his behaviors.
 He’s scheduled to meet with the CEO and his discussions with stakeholders are in process.
 He’s managing a preference to play the amenable support role – and bravely stepping up for something bigger.
 While perfect outcomes aren’t guaranteed, he’s integrated the beliefs, skills and found the confidence needed to be part of a timely solution.

 Strengthening EQ helps move us from self-centric to others-centric leadership.
 This is the true work of leaders … at any level.

 How well do you use your EQ lens?
-Connect with me to discover more: krmoore.com/connect
+Schedule a call to connect with me + discover more.

 References and Resources: